 Alissa White-Gluz (Arch Enemy) again graces us with a small blurb in Hands of Gold.
 Interesting how they pump up the crunch, once Alissa comes on board, away from the overall amalgam.
 The first track is easily the most powerful one, galloping away at a pretty reckless speed.

 It is again remarkable how a lot of that is similar to Nightwish and – in part – to Within Temptation, but then again they try to get in some progressive elements – as in the Glory and the Scum.
 This track probably gets the crunch prize of Moonbathers.
 As ballads go, I can recommend Chrysalis – The Last Breath.
 Charlotte really lets loose on that one with a lot of variation.

 I was surprised by the decision to add the Queen cover Scandal.
-And they pull this off pretty well with a poppier, but also juicier, more epic version of the original.
-Again, Charlotte’s contribution on that one is outstanding.
+And they pull this off pretty well with a poppier, but also a juicier, more epic version of the original.
+Again, Charlotte’s contribution to that one is outstanding.

 Now, I let you be the judge on Danse Macabre.
 The Cranberries-esque howling kind of got me puzzled and – I daresay – it takes a lot of allure from the track itself.
-Same goes with The Monarch.
-I felt kind of left in the lurch, expecting a closing fireworks of sorts.
+The same goes with The Monarch.
+I felt kind of left in the lurch, expecting closing fireworks of sorts.
 But this never came, the track just kind of ends and that’s that.